Laurence Olivier: 1955–1956: Last productions with Leigh

-Royal Court and Chichester (1957–1963)
+1957–1963: Royal Court and Chichester

 During the production of The Prince and the Showgirl, Olivier, Monroe and her husband, the American playwright Arthur Miller, went to see the English Stage Company's production of John Osborne's Look Back in Anger at the Royal Court.
 Olivier had seen the play earlier in the run and disliked it, but Miller was convinced that Osborne had talent, and Olivier reconsidered.
 He was ready for a change of direction; in 1981 he wrote:

 Osborne was already at work on a new play, The Entertainer, an allegory of Britain's post-colonial decline, centred on a seedy variety comedian, Archie Rice.
 Having read the first act—all that was completed by then—Olivier asked to be cast in the part.
 He had for years maintained that he might easily have been a third-rate comedian called "Larry Oliver", and would sometimes play the character at parties.
 Behind Archie's brazen façade there is a deep desolation, and Olivier caught both aspects, switching, in the words of the biographer Anthony Holden, "from a gleefully tacky comic routine to moments of the most wrenching pathos".

-Tony Richardson's production for the English Stage Company transferred from the Royal Court to the Palace Theatre in September 1957; after that it toured and returned to the Palace.
+In September 1957, Tony Richardson's production for the English Stage Company transferred from the Royal Court to the Palace Theatre.
+After that it toured and returned to the Palace.
 The role of Archie's daughter Jean was taken by three actresses during the various runs.
 The second of them was Joan Plowright, with whom Olivier began a relationship that endured for the rest of his life.
 Olivier said that playing Archie "made me feel like a modern actor again".
 In finding an avant-garde play that suited him, he was, as Osborne remarked, far ahead of Gielgud and Ralph Richardson, who did not successfully follow his lead for more than a decade.
 Their first substantial successes in works by any of Osborne's generation were Alan Bennett's Forty Years On (Gielgud in 1968) and David Storey's Home (Richardson and Gielgud in 1970).

 Olivier received another BAFTA nomination for his supporting role in 1959's The Devil's Disciple.
 The same year, after a gap of two decades, Olivier returned to the role of Coriolanus, in a Stratford production directed by the 28-year-old Peter Hall.
 Olivier's performance received strong praise from the critics for its fierce athleticism combined with an emotional vulnerability.
 In 1960 he made his second appearance for the Royal Court company in Ionesco's absurdist play Rhinoceros.
 The production was chiefly remarkable for the star's quarrels with the director, Orson Welles, who according to the biographer Francis Beckett suffered the "appalling treatment" that Olivier had inflicted on Gielgud at Stratford five years earlier.
 Olivier again ignored his director and undermined his authority.
 In 1960 and 1961 Olivier appeared in Anouilh's Becket on Broadway, first in the title role, with Anthony Quinn as the king, and later exchanging roles with his co-star.